Registration and Abstracts

-Registration fees will include everything in the program except the banquet, section lunches and tours/excursions.
-Further, T-shirts, coffee mugs and printed copies of the Programme will need to be purchased separately at the time of registration.
+Registration fees include everything in the program except the banquet, section lunches and tours/excursions.
+T-shirts, coffee mugs and printed copies of the Programme must also be purchased separately at the time of registration.

-Single day registration will cost a third of the “Regular” registration fee, and will be paid on site.
+Single day registration is a third of the “Regular” registration fee, and will be paid on site.

 There is an option to have partners/spouses register as ‘accompanying persons’ so that they can participate in various events associated with the conference.